 1. End poverty

-- Recruit, train, and employ local community members, including those living in poverty, and integrate them in your value chain
+- Recruit, train and employ local community members, including those living in poverty, and integrate them into your value chain.

 2. Zero hunger

-- Support and encourage small-scale farming, practice farm-to-table or 'farm-to-office snacks' sourcing from local entities whenever possible
+- Support and encourage small-scale farming and practice farm-to-table or “farm-to-office” snacks, sourced from local entities whenever possible.

 3. Good health and well-being